konnected-io/docs/alarm-panel/wiring/contact-sensors.md

 Any of the pins labeled `GND` on the _right_ side of the Konnected device may be used for the ground connection.
 Do not use the `GND` pins on the left side of the board for contact sensors.

+### Sensors with Configurable Contacts

+Most alarm system door and window sensors are hard-wired to be _normally open (NO)_.
+Some contact switches have both _NO_ and _Normally Closed (NC)_ contacts.
+If your hardware has this option, use the _NO_ contact.